People in Carlow warned of phishing and ransomware attacks as new campaign launched

 Gardaí and the Irish government have jointly launched a public awareness campaign on the risks of phishing and ransomware attacks.

-Launched yesterday (October 4) by Minister for Justice Helen McEntee alongside Minister of State Oisian Smyth and Assistant Commissioner Paul Cleary, the campaign includes public events hosted by local Crime Prevention Officers focusing on the risk online crime poses for small and medium businesses, and for the elderly.
+Launched this week by Minister for Justice Helen McEntee alongside Minister of State Oisian Smyth and Assistant Commissioner Paul Cleary, the campaign includes public events hosted by local Crime Prevention Officers focusing on the risk online crime poses for small and medium businesses, and for the elderly.

 The campaign is part of the European Cyber Security Month in October to address the growth in cyber-attacks.